 The water may or may not be calcareous, but problems are encountered at the last wash.
 The acidity of the fixer and stop bath dissolves the limescale suspended in the water.

-For powder developers, such as KODAK D-76 and XTOL, prepare a "stock" solution (initial solution of water and diluted powder) with very weakly mineralized spring water such as "Mont Rouscous" (in France),
+For powder developers, such as KODAK D-76, XTOL or ADOX XT-3, prepare a "stock" solution (initial solution of water and diluted powder) with very weakly mineralized spring water such as "Mont Rouscous" (in France),

 demineralised or distilled water for this initial realization.